This post will continue to be updated with each new California Long-Term Care Taskforce Meeting facilitated by the CA Department of Insurance.

 No hard decisions have been made yet -- and the final program could end up looking like a combination of one or more of the above potential plan designs.
-However, the taskforce only has a few meetings left!

 In October's meeting, Oliver Wymann presented a draft report of the program's feasibility.
 This report draft first provided an overview of key program design features, program design recommendations, and design benefits and tradeoffs.